The top 10 teams of the last decade according to @BillBender92's formula. pic.twitter.com/yvgaO5X23T— Paul Finebaum (@finebaum) May 30, 2019

 During a budget conference Thursday, House higher-ed spending negotiators declined to take up the Senate’s position on creating a line item for “National Ranking Operational Enhancement.”
 The Senate wants $13 million for the fund, which would go toward Florida State University (FSU) and the University of Florida (UF).

 Rep. Randy Fine, who’s leading higher-ed budget talks in his chamber, described the money as “kind of like super-preeminence” when speaking to reporters after the brief conference.
 The state rewards preeminent universities based on a series of metrics.
-UF, FSU and the University of South Florida have met that threshold
+UF, FSU and the University of South Florida have met that threshold.

 Instead of creating the $13 million pool for FSU and UF, the House currently wants to see that money — and then some — go toward support for regional universities.